afrith/historical-boundary-data/README.md

-# historical-boundary-data
-Collection of geospatial data relating to past political/administrative boundaries in South Africa
+This repo is a collection of geospatial data relating to past political/administrative boundaries in South Africa which I have obtained or digitized from various sources.